carleyskitchen/agency-jekyll-theme/_posts/2011-12-01-healthy_meal_prep.markdown

 ---
 title: Healthy Meal Preparation
-subtitle:  Healthy plant-based meals made in your own home and catered to your personal taste
+subtitle:  Healthy, organic, plant-based meals made in your own home and catered to your personal taste
 layout: default
 modal-id: 6
 date: 2014-07-30